Old Photo Restoration using Photoshop: 7 Basic Things you need to know

 Next, Alt + Click a clean portion that needs to be cloned.

 Opacity can be adjusted if required.

-Drag or click the cursor over the damaged spot to cover with the cloned pixels from the area of sample.
+Drag or click the cursor over the damaged spot to cover with the cloned pixels from the area of the sample.

-No matter which tool you are using from these, it is essential to zoom in as much close as possible to the area that you want to repair.
-This will help you to get highly satisfying result that is precise and well-defined.
+No matter which tool you are using from these, it is essential to zoom in as much as possible to the area that you want to repair.
+This will help you to get a highly satisfying result that is precise and well-defined.

-Adjusting colour correction
+Adjusting color correction

-If you select ‘Under Adjustments’, there will be three choices: Auto Color, Auto Tone and Auto Contrast.
+If you select ‘Under Adjustments’, there will be three choices: Auto Color, Auto Tone, and Auto Contrast.
 Try adjusting the image with these options to check whether you get the effect as required.
 You can always opt for the manual route if you are not satisfied with the automated results.

 Saving the edited image

-Once the image editing is done, you can either delete the original layer that was meant for reference or flatten the images (right-click the layer that has been edited and choose ‘Flatten Image’.
+Once the image editing is done, you can either delete the original layer that was meant for reference or flatten the images (Right-click the layer that has been edited and choose ‘Flatten Image’.
 For this the edited layer must be on the top).
-Next, go to the taskbar and click on the ‘File’, choose ‘Save As’, select the desired file format and press ‘Enter’.
+Next, go to the taskbar and click on the ‘File’, choose ‘Save As’, select the desired file format, and press ‘Enter’.
 Voila!
 You have your old photo restored!!